COLUMN-Un-funny jokes about credit: James Saft

 Yes, I know you have heard this joke before, and yes, I know it is not funny.

-The Bank for International Settlement's quarterly review of financial conditions is an exercise in nightmarish deja vu: familiar to those who watched the last crisis but just different enough to be plausible. (here)
+The Bank for International Settlement’s quarterly review of financial conditions is an exercise in nightmarish deja vu: familiar to those who watched the last crisis but just different enough to be plausible. ()

 Not only are credit markets so loose that comparison with pre-Lehman Brothers days are fair, but this is happening within a context in which investors, on the whole, don’t really have faith in the strength of banks.